UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 While the last three equalities hold by the same computations as for the strictly involutive identity types using the fact that `invʸ reflʸ ≐ reflʸ`, strict associativity relies on the strict associativity of the underlying Yoneda identity types.
-See the file about strictly involutive identity types for further details on computations related to the last three equalities.
-In addition to these strict algebraic laws, we also define a recursion principle for the computational identity types that computes strictly.
+See the page on strictly involutive identity types for further details on computations related to the last three equalities.
+In addition to these strict algebraic laws, we also have a recursion principle for the computational identity types that computes strictly.

 **Note.** The computational identity types do _not_ satisfy the strict laws